jitesh523/meeting-piolet/README.md

 ## License
 This project is provided as-is.
 Add a license of your choice (e.g., MIT) if you plan to distribute.

+## Usage
+- Run `python app.py` and open http://localhost:5000
+- Upload PDFs to the project directory for RAG